alompson/cartesi-chainlink-js/README.md

 # Chainlink Automation Library

-A TypeScript library for registering and managing Chainlink Automation upkeeps.
+A TypeScript library for registering and managing Chainlink Automation upkeeps, with a built-in simulator for local development and testing.

-This library simplifies all interactions with the Chainlink Automation registry, providing strongly-typed methods for creating, managing, and monitoring your upkeeps.
+This library simplifies all interactions with the Chainlink Automation ecosystem, providing a unified, strongly-typed API for both on-chain and local environments.

 While the library is generic, it includes specific, production-ready smart contract examples for integrating Chainlink Automation with **Cartesi dApps**.